nondescryptid/opendoc-state-court-judgments/2019_SGDC_82/report.md

 “_The fact that the defendants have in their defence put a figure to what they claimed does not mean that it has become a liquidated sum or a sum ascertainable with precision_ _at the time of pleading__…”_

-32     The counterclaim is premised on an unascertained or unascertainable amount based, as admitted by the Defendant, purely on estimates and on quotations obtained.[\[note: 25\]](#Ftn_25) Clearly, the counterclaim is for amounts that are not ascertainable with precision in the absence of valuation or estimation.
+32     The counterclaim is premised on an unascertained or unascertainable amount based, as admitted by the Defendant, purely on estimates and on quotations obtained.[^25] Clearly, the counterclaim is for amounts that are not ascertainable with precision in the absence of valuation or estimation.
 The counterclaim therefore cannot form the subject matter of a legal set-off.

 33     As for equitable set-off, the Plaintiff refers to the case of **_Pacific Rim Investments Pte Ltd v Lam Seng Tiong and another_** **\[**1995\] 2 SLR(R) 643 (“**_Pacific Rim_**”).
 The requirements of an equitable set-off are: